StreetScout

 Where is Palm Beach (Qld)?

-Palm Beach (Qld) is a suburb of Queensland, Australia.
+Palm Beach (Qld) is a suburb of Queensland, Australia, in the Gold Coast local government area.

 What is the population of Palm Beach (Qld)?